 2. How will my relationships with family and friends be affected?

 The next thing to consider is your personal life.
 It can often feel like a career move comes before any particular relationship or friendship, but the ability to spend more time with family and friends is extremely important when factoring in career decisions.

 In this case, think about whether your family and friends will be negatively affected by your move.
-Do you have elderly parents who might need some special care, especially at this time when they’re high risk for being hospitalized due to Covid-19?
+Do you have elderly parents who might need some special care, or who are at high risk for being hospitalized if they contract Covid-19?
 Will your friends be sad to see you go?
 Are there certain relationships that would suffer irreparably due to your move?

 None of these things mean you have to swear moving off entirely, but you'll be sorry later if you take a job in a new city without carefully weighing all the pros and cons, as well as having difficult conversations if needed.